sassoftware/sas-viya-dmml-pipelines/sas_code_node/plot_samples/README.md

 The **plot_samples** folder contains sample code that shows how to create plots in a SAS Code node using the %dmcas_report macro.
+This code is entered into the Training Code pane of the SAS Code node.

 - **genericData.sas** uses a generic data set to demonstrate the different arguments you can use in %dmcas_report to create various plot types: a series plot, bar chart, pie chart, and band plot.